Home » Best Day Trips from Miami: 6 Awesome Excursions from Miami

 The Everglades

-Did you know the Everglades near Miami is one of only two places in the world with this unique ecosystem?
+Did you know the Everglades, an area of grassy wetlands, near Miami is one of only two places in the world with this unique ecosystem?
 The Florida Everglades dominate a huge 1.5 million acres of the southern portion of the state.

 The Everglades are a wetland preserve, and is one of Florida’s most important ecosystems.
 Not only are the Everglades home to alligators, but several endangered species too.
 For example, the West Indian manatee, the leatherback turtle and the Florida Panther.

-The day trip also includes an awesome airboat tour on the water, amongst the mangroves.
-The guide will point out alligators and share information on the fragility of the ecosystem here in Florida.
+This day trip here with Big Bus Tours includes an awesome guided airboat tour on the water where your guide will point out alligators and share information on the fragility of the ecosystem here in Florida.
+The tour also includes a Wildlife Show with alligator experts, and this normally includes the opportunity to hold a baby alligator!

-It’s a fascinating day trip and gives visitors the chance to stop at a Native American island village too.
+It’s a fascinating day trip and Big Bus also include return transportation by air conditioned bus from Miami Beach and Downtown Miami.
 Visiting the Everglades is definitely one of the best day trips from Miami and should be on your USA bucket list!

-- This price is inclusive of transport to the Everglades, and hotel pick up in Miami.
-No meals are not included.
+• This price is inclusive of transport to the Everglades, and hotel pick up in Miami.
+No meals are included.

 Book your day trip to the Everglades from Miami here!